swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 - Added the attribute SignMessageDigest (1.2.752.201.3.14) to section 3.2.

 - The Sign Message Authentication Context URIs defined in section 3.1.1.1 are deprecated.

+- Updates to the OID registry by associating the registry with Sweden Connect technical framework, fixing registered module OID:s and adding a new Extension OID for Signature Validation Tokens in timestamp extensions.

 **Changes between version 1.4 and version 1.5:**